jcrawford/jcrawford.github.io/content/posts/2025/06/why-martial-arts-is-more-than-a-game-115.md

 ---
-slug: "why-martial-arts-is-more-than-a-game-115"
+slug: why-martial-arts-is-more-than-a-game-115
-title: "Why Martial Arts Is More Than a Game"
+title: Why Martial Arts Is More Than a Game
+excerpt: >-
-excerpt: "Explore the fascinating world of martial arts and discover how it can transform your approach to sports.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of martial arts and discover how it can transform your approach to sports.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/why-martial-arts-is-more-than-a-game-115/featured.jpg"
+featuredImage: /images/content/why-martial-arts-is-more-than-a-game-115/featured.jpg
-category: "sports"
-tags: ["sports", "athletics", "performance", "strength"]
+tags:
+  - sports
+  - athletics
+  - performance
+  - strength
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-06-04"
+publishedAt: '2025-06-04'
-updatedAt: "2025-06-04"
+updatedAt: '2025-06-04'
 ---

 In today's world, martial arts represents more than just a trend—it's a fundamental shift in how we approach sports.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.